 Cloud computing is the use of computing resources (hardware and software) that are delivered as a service over a network (typically the Internet).
 The name comes from the use of a cloud-shaped symbol as an abstraction for the complex infrastructure it contains in system diagrams.
-Cloud computing entrusts remote services with a user’s data, software and computation.
+Cloud computing entrusts remote services with a user’s data, software, and computation.

 You are probably already using cloud-based services without your realizing it.
-Facebook, Twitter and Google are offering cloud-based software as a free online service to millions of users across the world.
+Facebook, Twitter, and Google are offering cloud-based software as a free online service to millions of users across the world.
 Google, for example, hosts a set of online productivity tools and applications in the cloud such as email, word processing, calendars, photo sharing, and website creation tools.

 Three Flavours of Cloud – the “service models”

 One of the biggest confusions over cloud comes from the fact that it actually applies to a number of different layers in the “stack”.
-There are three flavours of cloud, which broadly go down in cost but up in the required level of technical know-how in the order I have listed below:
+There are three flavors of cloud, which broadly go down in cost but up in the required level of technical know-how in the order I have listed below: